 An online scientific debate on Zoom with specialists in the field.
 Open to all, with registration.

-International Conference “Humanitarian Transition: the state of a crisis-tested notion”
+International Conference “Humanitarian Transition: current status of a concept being challenged by crises”